-The City of Palm Coast Purchasing division is located in the City Offices, 160 Cypress Point Parkway, Suite B-106, Palm Coast, FL 32164 and is headed by Brian Rothwell, Purchasing Manager (email@example.com).
+The City of Palm Coast Purchasing division is located in the City Hall, 160 Lake Avenue, Palm Coast, FL 32164 and is monitored by Beau Falgout, Purchasing Technician (email@example.com).

 Members of the Purchasing division can be contacted by telephone at 386-986-3730 or by fax at 386-986-3724.